NSLS-II/scientific-python-cookiecutter/docs/source/notes-for-experts.rst

 Assumptions:

-* We assume the project will be support that last two minor releases of Python.
+* We assume the project will support the last two minor releases of Python.
   (As of this writing, that's Python 3.6 and Python 3.7.)
 Python 2 is near its scheduled end of life, and Python 3 has
   `many well-documented benefits <https://python-3-for-scientists.readthedocs.io/en/latest/>`_